kristianmandrup/facebook-rails-starterkit/README.md

 * signed_request
 * registration

-You can now access the Facebook graph API for the current (session) user.
+You can access the Facebook graph API for the current (session) user.

 For this to work, it requires a previous Facebook login which can be done fx via the Facebook login button (see fx 'facebook-social_plugins' gem).
-Alternatively use OAuth directly.
+Alternatively use OAuth directly, fx by using the `fb_login!` method.

+Note: You can use the `after_authenticate_new_user(user)` hook method to fx add the authenticated user to the session for the `current_user` or similar method.

+## Debugging and logging

+You can set the `Facebook::Starterkit.logging_on!` in order to get some logging/debugging output while using the Starterkit.
+By default, logging is turned off.
+You can also turn it off using ``Facebook::Starterkit.logging_off!`

 ## Facebook Graph API

 The `fb_graph` method returns a class with some nice convenience methods.
-The graph api used is `Koala::Facebook::GraphAndRestAPI` from the `joey` gem, which uses Hashie (see `hashie gem) under the covers for easy access into the hashes returned.
+The graph api used is `Koala::Facebook::API` from the `koala` gem.

 * me

+The me method call get_object('me') on the GraphAPI and converts the returned `Hash` into a `Hashie` for easy method access (using `method_missing`).

 The following methods are all prefixed with 'my_'